vanhuyph/Quiz_Bot_Discord/README.md

 **Creating a Discord bot account**
 1. Log your Discord account on the [Discord developer portal](https://discord.com/developers/applications) and click on the "New Application" button.
 2. Provide a name to your bot and click on the "Create" button.
-3. In the sidebar, click on "Bot" and then click on the "Add Bot" button on the right.
+3. On the left sidebar, click on "Bot" and then click on the "Add Bot" button on the right.
 4. Now, you'll need your bot's password.
 Under "Token", press on the "Reset Token" button, copy your token and then keep it somewhere safe.
-Don't worry, if you lose your bot's token you'll still have the ability to reset your token again.
+Don't worry, if you lose your bot's token you'll still have the ability to reset your token again which will invalidate the previous one.
 5. On the same page, under the "Privileged Gateway Intents" section, enable the "MESSAGE CONTENT INTENT" option.
 It'll be needed when running the bot.
 6. Grab the link below and paste it into your browser while replacing "YOUR_CLIENT_ID_HERE" with yours.
-It's available in the sidebar OAuth2 -> General -> Client information.
+Your client ID is available in the sidebar OAuth2 -> General -> Client information.
 Finally, select the server where you want your bot to appear.

 ```sh
 https://discord.com/api/oauth2/authorize?client_id=YOUR_CLIENT_ID_HERE&permissions=0&scope=bot%20applications.commands
 ```
 **Setting up the bot and installation**
 1. Make sure to have [Node.js](https://nodejs.org/en/) 16.9.0 or newer.
-You can check your node's version in a shell with
+You can check your node's version in a prompt with
 ```sh
 node -v
 ```
-2. Clone the repo
+2. Clone this repo
 ```sh
 git clone https://github.com/vanhuyph/QuizoBot_Discord.git
 ```